madmarcos-codeup/elixir-rest-blog/README.md

 #### Security Breakdown:

-There are 4 essential components of OAuth2.0 security:
+There are 4 essential components of OAuth2.0 com.example.restblog.security:

 - Client
   - The application used to access protected resources